Think that's breaking the laws of physics? Try playing ball games in there.

 - The Noiseman anime short has this.

-- Juvia from Fairy Tail, being a water wizard, makes regular use of this with her spherical 'Water Lock' spell.
+- Juvia from Fairy Tail, being a water mage, makes regular use of this with her spherical 'Water Lock' spell.
 She can also liquify herself, so to a certain extent she is floating water.

 - In the Grand Magic Games arc Lucy and Juvia go up against women in other guilds inside one of these.